Call Guardian

 Guardian’s History in a Nutshell

 Sometimes we dig up dirt on companies during our initial research.
 But with Guardian, they fully check out.
 We liked learning about Guardian Protection’s past.
-The company has been in business for 40+ years, and they currently hold an A+ rating with the BBB.1 They’ve also received an Angie’s List Super Service Award.2 Today, they serve over a quarter million customers across the country.
+The company has been in business for over 75 years, and they currently hold an A+ rating with the BBB.1 They’ve also received an Angie’s List Super Service Award.
+Today, they serve over a quarter million customers across the country.
 It seems like a good start, right?

-While the Armstrong Group of Companies owns Guardian Protection, they still maintain a semblance of small-business, down-home values.3 For instance, they recently teamed up with Minor League Baseball to become the official smart home security partner of the MiLB (go Akron RubberDucks!).4 In our research, we didn’t discover any red flags, which is always a good thing.
+While the Armstrong Group owns Guardian Protection, they still maintain a semblance of small-business, down-home values.2 For instance, they team up each year with Variety, The Children’s Charity to provide adaptive bikes to local kids with disabilities.3 In our research, we didn’t discover any red flags, which is always a good thing.
 So, let’s move on to important matters like pricing and our personal experience with Guardian.

 Guardian Protection Pricing

-Unfortunately, Guardian Protection doesn’t disclose their prices on the website.
-Not to worry — that’s why you have us!
-We called in and got squared away with prices and fees.
+Guardian Protection shows pricing for their Starter, Essential, and Complete Protection packages as well as their No Annual Contract Option on the website.
+We called in and got squared away with the information we needed.
 Before we dig in, you should know that all of their wireless systems include cellular connectivity, 24-7 monitoring, a mobile app for remote controls, and a couple of generous guarantees.

 Guardian Protection Mobile AppSo, how do the costs shake out?
 Well, Guardian’s pricing is a bit steep compared to the industry average.
-The equipment costs are either paid upfront or financed over time.
-Depending on the level of protection and convenience you want, expect to pay between $299 and $1,000+ for the equipment, as well as $99 for professional installation.
-Compared to more affordable brands like Alder and Ring Alarm, Guardian will put a dent in the ol’ pocketbook.
+The equipment costs are either paid upfront or financed over time, but can be heavily discounted based on the length of your agreement.
+You can choose from month-to-month, 12, 36, or 60 months.
+Depending on the level of protection and convenience you want, expect to pay between $199 and $2,000 for the equipment, which includes professional installation.
+Compared to more affordable DIY brands like Alder and Ring Alarm, Guardian will put a dent in the ol’ pocketbook.

 Pro Tip: We typically recommend choosing a company that’s transparent with pricing upfront.
 This way, you know you’re not getting ripped off.

 Then, you’ve got the monthly monitoring fees.
-These charges run between $44.99 per month (for basic security + automation) and $55.99 per month (for security + automation + video).
-We’ve also heard that Guardian Protection sometimes offers a $29.99 per month plan for landline connection, but don’t count on it.
-We were unable to verify this promotion over the phone.
+These charges run between $49.99 per month (for basic security + automation) and $59.99 per month (for security + automation + video).
 Again, these systems are a touch pricey.
 But, as you’ll see, Guardian has a handful of redeeming qualities that we think you’ll like.

 A Look at Guardian’s Systems